iszczesniak/cpp/deduction/index.md

 type `ParameterType` can depend on template parameters, and we discuss the most important.

-## Podstawowa zasada z ograniczeniem
+## The basic rule, no conversion

-**Zasada: wywnioskowany argument szablonu ma pozwolić na inicjalizację parametru funkcji.**
+**Rule: the deduced argument should allow for the initialization of the function parameter.**

-Inicjalizacja zawsze odbywa się na podstawie argumentu (jawnego bądź domyślnego) funkcji.
+A parameter is always initialized with an argument, either explicit or default.

-**Ograniczenie: inicjalizacja ma się odbyć bez konwersji typu.**
+**No conversion: initialization without type conversion.**

 Mowa tu o konwersji typu argumentu `expr` wywołania funkcji do typu `ParameterType` parametru funkcji.
-Przy wywołaniu zwykłej (nieszablonowej) funkcji tego ograniczenia nie ma (tam konwersje są dozwolone).
+Zwróćmy uwagę, że konwersje są dozwolone przy wywołaniu zwykłej (nieszablonowej) funkcji.

 Inicjalizacja parametru `t` w powyższym najprostszym przypadku wygląda zatem tak: